How Is a Metrics Layer Different From a Semantic Layer?

 - Design for scale: As data volume and teams grow, a metrics layer protects consistency while the semantic layer scales performance and security.

-- Unclear ownership: Without named metric owners and review steps, definitions drift again.
+- Unclear ownership: Without named metric owners and review steps, definitions drift again, regardless of your tooling.

 - You struggle with joins, grain, or security rules: Tackle the semantic layer alongside metrics.

-- You ship the same KPI in three tools: Centralize the metric once, then distribute it everywhere.
+- You ship the same KPI in three tools: Centralize the metric once in a metrics layer, then distribute it everywhere.

 Looking to go deeper on the fundamentals?
-Read the Metrics Layer guide.
+Read Metrics finish the job semantic layers started by Graham Watts, Klipfolio Senior Architect.